 What are the standard deductions (what makes your score go down?)
 Form breaks – bent arms/legs, not pointing toes, not stretching tall Extra steps in between skills, pauses, fixing your hair or leotard, falling….

-How many gymnasts compete at one time?
+How many gymnasts in toddlers gymnastics compete at one time?
 ONE!

 How many warm up routines will each gymnast have at the meet?
 1-2 routines – then line up, march-in, compete, and finally, awards!

 Will there be coaches at the meet to help your gymnast – verbally or physically?
 YES!
 Sometimes gymnasts get nervous and forget their routine – we can talk them through it.
 We try to match each gymnast with a routine that gives challenges, but not to the degree that they will need spot during a meet.
 Meets are for presenting routines with few flaws and confidence – not to showcase the coach’s spotting abilities.

 What are the routines?
 Click here for a pdf file of the routines.

 Should we cheer for the other gymnasts?
 YES PLEASE – good sportsmanship!

 Will everyone get a medal?
 Yes – placements depend on your score!

 Will everyone get a meet t-shirt?
 Yes, after the awards!

 What is the most important thing to remember about the meet?
 The kids are encouraged to “Do your best and have fun!”
 The parents are encouraged to enjoy watching your child tumble and participate in the competition experience!